-Easy fish pie, quick to prepare and on the table in under an hour.
+Easy fish pie with mashed potato topping, quick to prepare and on the table in under an hour.
 A tasty mid week dinner that all the family will enjoy.

 Fish pie is a mid week staple in our house as I’m lucky enough to have a family who all love eating fish.
 My children have eaten fish from a very early age, they were weaned on a version of this pie.
 In fact it’s the one source of protein that I can cook and nobody questions, just happy family and empty plates all round.